Attention Graduating Seniors and Recent Grads - Teach English in France!

 Tomorrow's Youth Organization is recruiting highly qualified and motivated interns and fellows interested in:

-- Community development, social wo
+- Community development, social work and psychology

 - Women's empowerment through education and economic development- Early childhood and youth programmingto work at our flagship center in Nablus (West Bank, Palestine) for our spring session (February through late April).

-Full description and application instructions are attached or online for our International Internship Program, Zahi Khouri Fellowship Program and Architecture, Archeology and Historic Restoration Internship
+Full description and application instructions are attached or online for our International Internship Program, Zahi Khouri Fellowship Program and Architecture, Archeology and Historic Restoration Internship.

-The applications are all due November 30, 2013
+The applications are all due November 30, 2013.

 Careers & Internships in Startup Organizations and Entrepreneurship